-Transfer Information will be issued to parents at the end of term one, in Primary seven.
+Transfer Information will be issued to Primary 7 parents in Decemeber/ January each year.

-If you wish your child to attend a secondary school other than the catchment denominational or non-denominational secondary school(s) for your home address, you will be required to make a Placing Request as detailed in the Placing Request section below.
+If you wish your child to attend a secondary school other than the catchment denominational or nondenominational secondary school(s) for your home address, you will be required to make a Placing Request as detailed in the Placing Request section below.